 It goes without saying that Streep performed well as Jenkins.
 Helberg and Grant were good too.
 Ordinarily, I personally can’t imagine myself gladly helping to delude a talentless person I care about into thinking that they were actually talented.
 Watching Florence Foster Jenkins has ensured that I’d take a little more time to consider it.
 Even though it all reeks heavily of the most cringe worthy moments in talent shows such as X-Factor and American Idol.

-Watch it if you’re curious enough.
+As always, watch it if you’re curious enough.

 Happy Film loving